5 Functional Data Presentation Tips for Your Next Big Meeting

 Take this good example of mixing chart types when presenting data…

 If you want to go beyond the basics, try to create your own shapes and use their sizes to reflect proportion, see this example for some ideas:

 5. Tell a story with your data

 Even if you are presenting your data effectively, one way to make it even more engaging is to tell a story about it.
-To drive change, make an impact and influence key decision makers, aim to balance attention-grabbing visuals with a clear story that has a structure – usually a beginning, middle and end so your audience can follow along.
+To drive change, make an impact and influence key decision-makers, aim to balance attention-grabbing visuals with a clear story that has a structure – usually a beginning, middle and end so your audience can follow along.

 Be sure to understand how your data presentation matches or works with your narrative.
 Aim to use layers in your narrative to reveal the key elements of the data points you are presenting.

-There’s lots of options for the public sector, and now is the time to put everything we know in place to harness the full potential of data.
+There are lots of options for the public sector, and now is the time to put everything we know in place to harness the full potential of data.

 Improve Your Ability to Work with Data with our Data and Digital Courses

 Data will be a key player in the success of the public sector in 2022.
 Be prepared with our range of data and digital courses which will equip you with everything you need to work effectively with data.
 Secure your spot today.